eetann/senpai.nvim/README.md

 ## Generate commit message
-✏️You can generate a conventional commit message with the following command.
+✏️You can generate a conventional commit message with the following command in `.git/COMMIT_EDITMSG`.
 ```
 :Senpai commitMessage
 :Senpai commitMessage Japanese